lbbrhzn/ocpp/docs/development.md

 cancellation.
 This bounds caller latency on a responsive event loop, not task lifetime or complete process shutdown.

-This is not a fence for separately scheduled `post_connect` or external service work.
+This does not block separately scheduled `post_connect` or external service work.
 It also does not change the central system's different-protocol object-rebuild fallback: that fallback can construct a separate object after an old object's stop fails.
 Do not infer cross-object isolation, command replay, or charger recovery guarantees from these